-Attock used standard doors and windows for all his carriages, simply increasing the amount of plain wooden panelling between windows for the wider first and second class compartments, as illustrated in the photographs on these pages (there was a further standard for lavatory windows).
+Attock used standard doors and windows for all his carriages, simply increasing the amount of plain wooden panelling between windows for the wider first and second class compartments (there was a further standard for lavatory windows).
 Over the years his designs were built in 4-wheel, 6-wheel and bogie variants.
 With their flush panelling they gave the L&Y an unmistakable appearance.
 The sight of a 2-4-2T with a set of Attock arc roof stock remained the typical image of the railway for many years.

 Attock arc roof stock